Skip to content

 Most current systems are designed for the controlled environment of a swimming pool, but what about lakes, rivers, and waterfronts?
 The next frontier for wearable safety is open water.
 New devices are being developed to work in these challenging environments, using GPS and advanced sensors to track swimmers over larger areas.
 The goal is to provide early warnings so people can be rescued quickly, even in murky water or strong currents.
 This technology helps locate people who might get lost or drift away, giving families and event organizers incredible peace of mind.
 It’s about extending the same layer of advanced drowning detection technology we have in pools to all aquatic environments.

-Add a New Layer of Safety to Your Facility
+Ready to Add a New Layer of Safety?

 Adding swimmer wearable safety sensors to your facility is one of the most impactful ways to enhance your aquatic safety plan.
 The best approach combines the irreplaceable vigilance of your lifeguards with the precision of advanced technology.
 The safest aquatic environments use both people and technology, layering human watchfulness with smart water safety devices for complete protection.